kgdunn/pid-book/univariate-review/univariate-review.rst

 :math:`p(x)` expresses the probability that there will be :math:`x` occurrences (must be an integer) of this rare event in the same interval of time or unit area as :math:`\eta` was measured.

 *Example*: Equipment in a chemical plant can and will fail.
 Since it is a rare event, let's use the Poisson distribution to model the failure rates.
 Historical records on a plant show that a particular supplier's pumps are, on average, prone to failure in a month with probability :math:`p = 0.01` (1 in 100 chance of failure each month).
-There are 50 such pumps in use throughout the plant. *What is the probability that* :math:`x` *pumps will fail this year?*
+There are 50 such pumps in use throughout the plant. *What is the probability that* either 0, 1, 3, 6, 10, or 15 *pumps will fail this year?* (Create a table)

 	:math:`\eta = 12\,\frac{\displaystyle \text{months}}{\displaystyle \text{year}} \times 50\,\text{pumps} \times 0.01\,\frac{\displaystyle\text{failure}}{\displaystyle\text{month}} = 6\,\frac{\displaystyle\text{pump failures}}{\displaystyle\text{year}}`